michael-mcmasters/Stock-And-Crypto-Tracker/README.md

 npm start
 ```

-To see real-time data, go to src/components/TickerGallery.js change DEBUG_USE_FAKE_PRICES to false.
+To see real-time data, go to src/components/TickerGallery.js and set DEBUG_USE_FAKE_PRICES to false.

 Then clone the [Spring back-end](https://github.com/michael-mcmasters/Stock-And-Crypto-Backend-WebScraper) and run it locally on port 8080 (the default for Spring applications).
 The back end will scrape the web for the real time prices.